-The information provided in this report is limited to the findings from the sampled examination centres that were monitored.
+The information provided in this report is limited to the findings from the sampled examination centres.
 The data used was gathered through verification of evidence produced by the centres, observations made while on site and interviews held with chief invigilators at the sampled examination centres by deployed monitors.
-The information in this report was subject to the availability of evidence and data provided by the examination centres at the time of the Umalusi visit.
+The information in this report is subject to the availability of evidence and data provided by the examination centres at the time of the Umalusi visit.